gstarr/gstarr.github.io/projects.md

 **[The Obama Era](https://www.theatlantic.com/projects/the-obama-era/)** <small>Editor // December 2016</small>
 A retrospective on the Obama presidency tied to Ta-Nehisi Coates's January 2017 [cover story](https://www.theatlantic.com/magazine/archive/2017/01/my-president-was-black/508793/) for *The Atlantic*, featuring interviews with Barack Obama and essays from public intellectuals.

-## New York Magazine

-**[Home Smart Home](http://nymag.com/selectall/smarthome/)** <small>Editor // March 2018</small>
-A new pop-up blog under [Select All](http://nymag.com/selectall), *New York* Magazine's technology site.
-Assign and edit stories about smart homes, artificial intelligence, and the future of living in an increasingly connected world.

 ## Miscellaneous